50ButtonsEach/flic-cloud-buttons-documentation/README.md

 ### Manual Import
 #### 1. Export Buttons Using Flic Hub SDK
-Connect to your hub using the [Flic Hub SDK](https://hubsdk.flic.io) Run the command `scan` in the Command Prompt to start a button scan.
+- Connect to your Flic Hub LR using the [Flic Hub SDK](https://hubsdk.flic.io)
+- Run the command `scan` in the Command Prompt to start a button scan.
-When the button is connected, run the command `exportbuttons` and copy the pairing data.
+- When the button is connected, run the command `exportbuttons` and copy the pairing data.

 #### 2. Import into Flic Device Manager
-In the [Flic Device Manager](http://dm2.flic.io/), go to Buttons → Import Buttons.
+- In the [Flic Device Manager](http://dm2.flic.io/), go to Buttons → Import Buttons.
-Paste the pairing data, press "Parse", and check the buttons you wish to import.
+- Paste the pairing data, press "Parse", and check the buttons you wish to import and press Import Buttons.

-If you want to add a large amount of buttons you can use the `bulkScan` command in the Flic Hub SDK to scan multiple buttons at once.
+If you want to add a large amount of buttons you can use the `bulkScan` command in the Flic Hub SDK to scan multiple buttons at once.\
 Note that you can only connect 63 buttons at a time so to do a large amount of buttons it would be recommended to do them in batches of 50.